Fist Fight: Production

 In December 2013, it was announced that New Line Cinema was developing Fist Fight, a comedy from writers Van Robichaux and Evan Susser.
 On June 9, 2015, Ice Cube and Charlie Day were cast in the film, which 21 Laps Entertainment produced, along with its Shawn Levy, as well as Billy Rosenberg and Max Greenfield.
 On July 10, Richie Keen was confirmed to direct the film, while Dan Cohen was set to also produce.
 On September 15, 2015, Jillian Bell and Dean Norris were also cast in the film, and on September 21, 2015, Tracy Morgan, JoAnna Garcia, and Dennis Haysbert joined the cast.
 On September 25, 2015, Christina Hendricks was added to the cast, and Kym Whitley was later confirmed to appear.

 Principal photography on the film began on September 28, 2015, in Atlanta, Georgia, and ended on November 23, 2015.

+Home media

+Fist Fight was released on Digital HD on May 16, 2017, followed by a DVD and Blu-ray on May 30, 2017.

 Reception

 Box office

 Fist Fight grossed $32.2 million in the United States and Canada and $8.9 million in other territories, for a worldwide total of $41.1 million.

 In North America, the film opened on February 17, 2017, alongside A Cure for Wellness and The Great Wall, and was initially projected to gross $15–20 million from 3,184 theaters in its opening weekend.
 After grossing $600,000 from Thursday night previews and $3.8 million on its first day, projections were lowered to $10–12 million.
 The film went on to open to $12.2 million, finishing 5th at the box office.